Long-term conditions (LTC) project

-The burden of LTC on patient lives from poor management has led to an increase in the number of strokes, amputations and recurrent emergency admissions for care associated with Cardiovascular disease (CVD) Respiratory and Diabetes Problems.B
+- The burden of LTCs on patients lives has led to an increase in the number of strokes, amputations and recurrent emergency admissions.
+This stems from poor management and care associated with Cardiovascular disease (CVD) Respiratory and Diabetes Problems.B

 The project will focus on reaching out to BME communities to;

-One of our goals is to filter educational information and support through volunteers in the local community so that the support can be localised.
+One of our goals is to filter educational information and support through volunteers in the local community, so that the support can be localised.

-We are looking for Volunteers from community leaders, health advocates and supporters of social prescribing from within the Croydon Community to help share health literacy, coaching and signposting for our residents and provide a local dialogue between our funders and the needs of the community.
+We believe you have built sustainable relationships with residents and can help share health literacy, coaching and signposting to relevant services.
+You also can provide a local dialogue between our funders and the needs of the community.

-Free training and support will be provided to our community champion volunteers as well as reimbursement of the specified expenses incurred.
+Free training and support will be provided to our community champion volunteers as well as reimbursement of specified expenses incurred.